Grahp/Quartz/README.md

 What I have after a bunch of design work.

-Funny how long it takes to arrive at such a seemingly obvious solution.

 ## Traditional Theory Realization

-- Theories are **never** reified in their entirety.
+Theories are **never** reified in their entirety.

-- Once you've designed a theory, you **manually** create hundreds of thousands of entries that "satisfy" that theory, and collect them into a dictionary.
+Once you've designed a theory, you **manually** create hundreds of thousands of entries that "satisfy" that theory, and collect them into a dictionary.

 This leads to dictionaries that are:
 - **Static**